MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 RGDEMO001  KBDemo020
 ```

-## Selecting complex embedded properties
+## Selecting complex nested properties

-If the property you want to select is embedded deep in the JSON output then you have to supply the full path to that embedded property.
+If the property you want to select is nested deep in the JSON output then you have to supply the full path to that embedded property.
 The following example shows how to select the VMName and the OS type from the vm list command.

 ```azurecli
 az vm list \